KylanZzz/CS3200-project1/README.txt

 The skills can be toggled on or off, but the user MUST select their proficiency.
 The list of skills and proficiency levels is queried from the database, not hardcoded in the frontend.
 I only had three skills added for demonstration purposes.

+Mock data has been filled into the database.
+User has 2050 rows, which is > the 1000 row minimum requirement.